PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

       - { name: form.type }
 ```

-This `services.yml` file is registering your `PrestaShop\Module\DemoSymfonyFormSimple\Form\DemoConfigurationTextType` class as `prestashop.module.demosymfonyformsimple.form.type.demo_configuration_text`.
+This `services.yml` file is registering your `PrestaShop\Module\DemoSymfonyFormSimple\Form\DemoConfigurationFormType` class as `prestashop.module.demosymfonyformsimple.form.type.demo_configuration_text`.
 It also add a tag `name: form.type`, and declares it as `public`.

 {{% notice note %}}
 You can read more about services in the [official Symfony official documentation](https://symfony.com/doc/4.4/service_container.html)